 Plastering a wall is the sort of job that most people leave to the professionals, but have you ever thought of re-plastering a wall yourself?

-I’ve had a go at plastering small areas of wall myself and it’s definitely doable with some patience, practice and plenty of research.
-Well you may not want to plaster your entire home, a small area could be just fine to do yourself.
+I’ve had a go at plastering small areas of a wall myself and it’s definitely doable with some patience, practice and plenty of research.
+You may not want to plaster your entire home, but a small area could be just fine to do yourself.

 It is totally possible to DIY this job if you’re up for it.
 Here are a few tips that might just help if that is what you want to do.